Every business needs to gain a deep understanding of who they’re serving or who they’re looking to appeal to.

 Without this knowledge and foresight, it’s an uphill battle to attract more customers like the ones who already frequent your restaurant.
 And as you look to expand and open new locations, if you aren’t clear on your ideal customer, your growth plans could end in disaster.

 Per POS Sector, 59% of hospitality facilities fail in the period of three years – and the first year is by far the most critical time for most restaurants.

 Do you know who your target customer is?

 Why You Need To Define Your Target Customer

-Of the many pieces that make up your brand, including your food, your staff and customer service, your property and décor, the most important is your customer.
+Of the many pieces that make up your brand, including your food, your staff and customer service, your property, and your décor, the most important is your customer.
 Without customers, you can’t generate business, and virtually no one opens a restaurant hoping to lose money on their investment.

 No matter what industry you go into, you’ll find businesses trying to appeal to everyone.
 Sure, you might attract the occasional customer who doesn’t fit your target customer profile, but you must see that as the exception rather than the rule.
 It’s impossible to appeal to all, and because it’s such a poor strategy, it might do more harm to your business than good.

 Start With The End In Mind Or Leverage Your Assets